Lightened up Gluten Free Chicken Pot Pie loaded with veggies & topped with an herby crust | Dairy Free Option Available

 - In a mixing cup mix together the chicken broth and flour.
 Whisk until no lumps remain.
 Add the stock to the pan and stir everything together.

-- Roll out the dough on a floured baking paper surface.
-Rolling out of the paper will make it easier to transfer the rolled out dough.
+- Roll out the dough on a floured, baking parchment surface.
+Rolling out on the paper will make it easier to transfer the rolled out dough.
 Roll it out so that it's large enough to cover the top of the filling.
 Transfer the crust over the of the pie dish and use a fork to seal the edges.
 Poke a few holes in the top crust to allow steam to escape while baking.

 - Brush the remaining whisked egg over the top of the crust and then bake in the oven for 40-45 minutes until the crust in golden and the filling is bubbly.
 Let cool for at least 5 minutes before slicing and serving & enjoy!